happyharrycn/actionformer_release/README.md

 ## To Reproduce Our Results on THUMOS14
 **Download Features and Annotations**
-* Download *thumos.tar.gz* (`md5sum 375f76ffbf7447af1035e694971ec9b2`) from [our anonymous webpage]() on Open Science Framework.
+* Download *thumos.tar.gz* (`md5sum 375f76ffbf7447af1035e694971ec9b2`) from [our anonymous webpage](https://osf.io/9s7kf/?view_only=b20767990865496a80cfe81257ba909e) on Open Science Framework.
-* The file include I3D features as well as action annotations in json format (similar to ActivityNet annotation format).
+* The file include I3D features, action annotations in json format (similar to ActivityNet annotation format), and external classification scores.

 **Details**: The features are extracted from two-stream I3D models pretrained on Kinetics using clips of `16 frames` at the video frame rate (`~30 fps`) and a stride of `4 frames`.
 This gives one feature vector per `4/30 ~= 0.1333` seconds.

 **Unpack Features and Annotations**
-* Unpack the file under ./data (or elsewhere and link to ./data).
+* Unpack the file under *./data* (or elsewhere and link to *./data*).
 * The folder structure should look like
 ```
 This folder